LunarG/gfxreconstruct/USAGE_android.md

                         capture (forwarded to replay tool) --opcd, --omit-pipeline-cache-data
-                        Omit pipeline cache data from calls to vkCreatePipelineCache (forwarded to replay tool) --sync                Synchronize after each queue submission with vkQueueWaitIdle (forwarded to replay tool) -m MODE, --memory-translation MODE
+                        Omit pipeline cache data from calls to vkCreatePipelineCache and skip calls to
+                        vkGetPipelineCacheData (forwarded to replay tool) --sync                Synchronize after each queue submission with vkQueueWaitIdle (forwarded to replay tool) -m MODE, --memory-translation MODE